Sravan4465/CIFAR-10_using_CNN/README.md

 # CIFAR-10_using_CNN
 Image Classification using CNN

-Using Convolutional Neural Network (CNN) based deep learning method implementing two models for performing classification on CIFAR-10 dataset.
+Using Convolutional Neural Network (CNN) based deep learning method implemented two models for performing classification on CIFAR-10 dataset.

 CIFAR-10 dataset consists of 60000 images of size 32x32x3.